Agile MVP Development: A Step-by-Step Guide to Iterative Development

 • Removing Outdated Stories: Discard user stories that are no longer relevant or have been superseded by other features or changes in strategy.
 This helps maintain a focused and efficient backlog.

-3. Sprint Planning in Agile MVP Development
+3. Sprint Planning in Agile Development in MVP

 How to establish successful sprint objectives: